-Our practice will be opening on that day but we just wanted to be clear that this will not be business as usual.
-The treatments you are offered may be different from those you received before, depending on staff and equipment available.
+The treatments you are offered may be different from those you received before the lockdown, depending on staff and equipment available.
 It will take some time before services return to what you previously experienced as normal.
 Please be patient.

 Infection control has always been a top priority for our practice and you may have seen this during your visits to our surgery.
 Our infection control processes are made so that when you receive care, it’s both safe and comfortable.
 We want to tell you about the infection control procedures we follow in our practice to keep patients and staff safe.